 Skip to main content

 But the brain doesn’t simply react to a "screen"—it reacts to the cognitive demand of the activity.
-To safeguard the next generation’s development, we must move beyond counting minutes and start evaluating the "cognitive nutritional value" of our digital environments.
+The conversations about safeguarding children's development can expand - let's evaluate the cognitive "nutritional value" of our digital environments.

 The Critical Distinction: Consumption vs. Construction